ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 ##AlignTranscripts

 Transcript alignment is only performed on protein coding transcripts.
 For `AugustusCGP`, only translation alignment is performed, using the in-frame CDS.
-For `transMap` and `AugustusTM(R)` transcripts, two alignments we be performed - full mRNA and in-frame CDS.
+For `transMap` and `AugustusTM(R)` transcripts, two alignments will be performed - full mRNA and in-frame CDS.
 The results of these alignments are saved in the folder `--work-dir/transcript_alignment`.
 These alignments are used to create functional annotations of transcripts in the [EvaluateTranscripts](#evaluatetranscripts) module.

 For `AugustusCGP`, transcripts are aligned to each protein coding transcript present in their assigned parental gene.